hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 if this works, your MQTT Broker is working!

-I added a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/?resellerType=home) to the Raspberry Pi to make it visual when messages are being sent.
+A [Sense HAT](https://www.raspberrypi.org/products/sense-hat/?resellerType=home) is added to the Raspberry Pi to make it visual when messages are being sent.
 A Sense HAT is an additional board on top of a Raspberry Pi.
 It consists of sensors, a joystick and a LED matrix.
 Every time a message goes through the broker, an image is being displayed on the LED Matrix of the Sense HAT.

-For displaying, I created an application in Node-RED  for that:
+For displaying, an application is created in Node-RED for that:

 <img src="images/MQTTFlow.png"  width="60%" height="60%">